-Today I am going to explain how Vert.x can be used for creating distributed Master Worker Paradigm.
+Today we are going to explain how Vert.x can be used for creating distributed Master Worker Paradigm.
 In large scale systems it’s applicable to wide variety of problems.

 Just to refresh our memories about what Vert.x

 Vert.x as we know is a lightweight framework for creating distributed microservices.
 It can sale up and scale out depending on your needs.
 It also takes away all your pain of dealing with complexity of heavily multithreaded environments, race conditions etc. etc.